kube-reporting/metering-operator/Documentation/olm-install.md

 Once all pods are ready, you can begin using Metering to collect information and report on your cluster.

 **NOTE:**
-For further reading on using metering, see the [using metering documentation][using-metering].
-The metering documentation refers to `$METERING_NAMESPACE` in most examples; this value will be `metering` if you followed the above instructions to create the metering project/namespace.
+For further reading on using Metering, see the [using Metering documentation][using-metering].
+The Metering documentation refers to `$METERING_NAMESPACE` in most examples; this value will be `metering` if you followed the above instructions to create the Metering project/namespace.

 ## Manual/CLI based OLM install

-To learn more about how the OLM installation process works under the hood, or to use the CLI to install metering via OLM, see the [manual OLM install documentation][manual-olm-install].
+To learn more about how the OLM installation process works under the hood, or to use the CLI to install Metering via OLM, see the [manual OLM install documentation][manual-olm-install].

 [manual-install]: manual-install.md
 [manual-olm-install]: manual-olm-install.md